BinniesLite/Sentiment-Insights-/README.md

 ## Challenges we ran into
 In Python 🐍
+- We have the most trouble debugging with some of the most noticable errors are when running the counter loop the code doesn't run as expected.
+- The data source is another source of problems since it takes a while for the program to learn between positive and negative comment.
+It used to product the result with less than 70% accuracy In react 🖥️
+- The UI is not responsive as expected this problem is overlook until there is not enough time to fix it
+- Wasn't able to exchange data between Python and React so the web page main use was changed from a demonstration web page to a display web page
+- It takes too long to create the overlay and finding an image for the background
+- The form is also incomplete thus not included in the final products

 ## Accomplishments that we're proud of
-We're proud to say that the AI aka our intelligent AI model with 98% accuracy in determining customer feedbacks Improve data source from last Hackathon
-Create a pie chart that dissect and analyze the customer feed back and produce a pie chart to us
+We're proud to say that the AI aka our intelligent AI model with 98% accuracy in determining customer feedbacks Improve data source from last Hackathon.
+We also go above and beyond the original plan with creating a pie chart that dissect and analyze the customer feed back and produce a pie chart to user.
+The web page is also very appealing and modern.

 ## What we learned